joshpencheon/ansible-time-machine/README.md

 This playbook configures a host for use as a networked Time Machine backup target.
 It sets up a Samba share for holding backups, and configures Avahi to advertise the share to any macOS clients on the network.

+I've written a little bit more about how it sets things up [in a post here](https://josh.pencheon.dev/2024/10/13/setting-up-network-time-machine-target.html).

 ## Using the main playbook

 First, set up `inventory.yml` and `vars.yml` files using the provided samples.
 Assuming you have your host is compatible with Ansible already (has SSH public key installed and has a python interpreter), then run: